sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 **Page 122: Exodus:** With the end of the Middle Kingdom in Egypt, when the Israelites left that country, the old order of seasons came to an end and a new world age began.
 The Fourth Book of Ezra, which borrows from some earlier sources, refers to the “end of the seasons” in these words: “I sent him [Moses] and led my people out of Egypt, and brought them to Mount Sinai, and held him by me for many days.
 I told him many wondrous things, showed him the secrets of the times, declared to him the end of the seasons.”

+### p1 chapter 6 - volcanic ash (good chapter)

+If the eruption of a single volcano can darken the atmosphere over the entire globe, a simultaneous and prolonged eruption of thou- sands of volcanoes would blacken the sky.
+And if the dust of the comet of —44 had a darkening effect, contact of the earth with a great cinder-trailing comet of the fifteenth century before this era could likewise cause the blackening of the sky.
+As this comet activated all the volcanoes and created new ones, the cumulative action of the eruptions and of the comet’s dust must have saturated the atmosphere with floating particles.

+The “shadow of death” is related to the time of the wanderings in the desert after the Exodus from Egypt.
+The sinister meaning of the words “shadow of death” corresponds with the description of the Ermitage Papyrus: “None can live when the sun is veiled by clouds.”
+At intervals the earth was lighted by conflagrations in the desert.
+[129]

 ### p1 ch7 quotes

 Joshua